-SCHOOL OF NURSING AND HEALTH STUDIES HEALTH EDUCATION & PROMOTION MINOR
+SCHOOL OF NURSING AND HEALTH STUDIES

+HEALTH EDUCATION & PROMOTION MINOR

-The minor in Health Education & Promotion (HEP) prepares students to become health education specialists and to work in a variety of settings to improve and promote health locally and globally.
+The minor in Health Education & Promotion (HEP) prepares students to become Certified Health Education Specialists (CHES) and to work in a variety of settings to improve and promote health locally and globally.

-The Eight Areas of Responsibility for Health Education Specialists are a comprehensive set of competencies that are core to the profession and to public health education.
+The Eight Areas of

+Responsibility for Health

+Education Specialists are a

+comprehensive set of

+competencies that are

+core to the profession and

+to public health education.